florianschanda/miss_hit/README.md

 ### Additional requirements for developing MISS_HIT

-If you want to help develop, you will also need Pylint, PyCodeStyle, and Graphviz.
+If you want to help develop you will need Linux as the test-suite doesn't really work on Windows.
+You will also need Pylint, PyCodeStyle, Coverage, and Graphviz.
 Install as follows:

 ```
 $ apt-get install graphviz
-$ pip3 install --user --upgrade pylint pycodestyle
+$ pip3 install --user --upgrade pylint pycodestyle coverage
 ```

 For publishing releases (to GitHub and PyPI) you will also need: